huangwb8/GSClassifier.principle/docs/Advanced-development.md

 ## Components of a GSClassifier model

-Currently, a GSClassifier model and related product environments is designed as a `list` object.
+Currently, a GSClassifier model and related product environments are designed as a `list` object.
 Let's take `PAD.train_20210110`(also called `PADi`) as an example.

 ```r